open-turo/actions-go/release/README.md

     #
     # Required: false
     # Default: true

+    checkout-fetch-depth:
+    # The number of commits to fetch.
+0 indicates all history for all branches and tags
+    #
+    # Required: false
+    # Default: 0

     github-token:
     # GitHub token that can checkout the consumer repository as well as create tags/releases against it. e.g. 'secrets.GITHUB_TOKEN'